 Are your kids on the right track to financial independence?

 For many of today’s young adults, the weakest link lies in learning the basics.
 According to a 2015 survey conducted by Harris Poll on behalf of Junior Achievement USA , the number of teens who think their parents don’t spend enough time talking to them about managing money significantly rose (21 percent in 2014 to 32 percent in 2015).
+It’s more important than every to teach your children financial independence.

 Achieving economic prosperity is difficult, and it’s especially hard for young people who’ve never learned how to manage money.